Hanteo Music Awards

 The Hanteo Music Awards (한터뮤직어워즈, formerly named the Hanteo Awards before 2021) is a music awards show which is held annually presented by Hanteo Global Inc..
 The winners were selected based on various indices, such as Physical Album, Digital Music, Social, Media, Global Authentication, Portal, and Fandom that made a big impact on the music industry in the course of the year.

 The first ceremony was held online for awards in all categories in the aftermath of the COVID-19 pandemic to prevent further spread of the virus and to ensure the safety of both fans and artists.
-In 2022, Hanteo Global will be hosting its very first in-person awards show in honor of the chart's 30th anniversary.
+In 2022, Hanteo Global hosted its very first in-person awards show in honor of the chart's 30th anniversary.

 Ceremonies

 Criteria

 The table below shows the score composition.

 Voting for the four Daesang categories will not be separately conducted, but the voting score will be reflected based on the results of the 'Artist of the Year Awards' voting.

 The table below shows the score composition.